Norwegian Gynecological Cancer Registry

 The Norwegian Gynecological Cancer Registry includes ovarian cancer (cancer of the ovary, fallopian tubes and peritoneum) and cervical cancer.

-The purpose of the registry is to contribute to strengthening the quality of the health care provided to patients with gynaecological cancer.
-The registry shall also conduct, promote and provide a basis for research to develop new knowledge about the causes, diagnosis, course of disease and treatment effects of cancer.
+The purpose of the registry is to contribute to strengthen the quality of the health care provided to patients with gynaecological cancer.
+The registry is also conduct, promote and provide a basis for research to develop new knowledge about the causes, diagnosis, course of disease and treatment effects of cancer.
 The Cancer Registry of Norway is responsible for data processing for the registry.

 National Quality Registry for Gynecological Cancer on kvalitetsregistre.no